 There’s no way around it: the more contractors involved, the greater the chances of something going wrong.
 And when something goes wrong, it means a part is either going to need to be scrapped completely, or reworked.
 In manufacturing, there are very few errors that are inexpensive to fix.
 When this extra cost is added to the expense of having to manage multiple fabricators in the first place, you can be sure that most of the savings that would have been expected from outsourcing in the first place are likely null and void.
 In fact, it’s not uncommon for OEMs to lose money in situations like these.

 Cost of Unpredictable Risks

-As mentioned previously, the more processes that are out of an OEM’s direct supervision, the more chances there are for problems to occur.
+The more processes that are out of an OEM’s direct supervision, the greater the odds that something unpredictable could occur with one (or more) or them.
 This doesn’t just mean errors in fabrication.
 It can also mean circumstances outside of anyone’s control.
-These include “acts of God,” such as hurricanes, tsunamis, earthquakes, floods, fires and other natural disasters; however, it can also involve man-made issues, including physical theft or theft of intellectual property.
+These include “Acts of God,” such as hurricanes, tsunamis, earthquakes, floods, fires and other natural disasters.
+It can also involve man-made issues, like physical theft or theft of intellectual property.
 When considering outsourcing to multiple contract fabricators, it’s easy to overvalue the savings realized by cheaper labor, while completely underestimating the potential costs that may be incurred by undervaluing risk.